 Can Lidl and Aldi keep expanding?
 What's all the buzz about Hive?
-Will Coca Cola continue to sponsor FIFA?
+Will Covid-19 change the face of the travel industry forever?
 Such questions will be addressed on this topical and engaging course.

 You will investigate different types and sizes of organisations in various business sectors in local, national and global contexts.
 You will also learn how to analyse and interpret financial indicators, as well as calculate, use and understand a variety of accounting ratios.